 Nursery have worked so hard learning nursery rhymes as part of National Nursery Rhyme Week!

 Well done boys and girls!

 In the Nursery and Reception, we enjoy singing lots of nursery rhymes and favourite songs.
 We learn to tap out repeated rhythms and explore how sounds can be changed.
 Our outside classroom includes a large music area for music-making outdoors.
 We explore different ways to move to music and often have music playing in our classrooms or outside during child-initiated time.

 Key Stage 1

-During Key Stage 1 music is taught through our curriculum, using a variety of resources and is enhanced regularly with music sessions from Steve Brown, a Creative Practitioner in residence.
+During Key Stage 1 music is taught through our curriculum, using a variety of resources and is enhanced regularly with music sessions from our musician in residence.
 We learn to listen carefully and respond physically to a wide range of music.
 We play a range of tuned and untuned musical instruments and work together to create short compositions.
 We explore how sounds and silence can create different moods and effects and learn to control the sounds we create with our voices and instruments.